 Basil is easy to grow from seed and can be sown directly into a garden bed or pot in a sunny position.
 Sow seed in September for warm and temperate areas and October for cool to cold areas.
-Keep moist and apply a solution of eco-seaweed and eco-aminogro weekly to encourage seedling growth.
+Keep moist and apply a solution of OCP eco-seaweed and OCP eco-aminogro weekly to encourage seedling growth.

-Established seedlings and potted plants are also available throughout the Spring and Summer months from nurseries and garden centres.
+Established seedlings and potted plants are also available throughout the spring and summer months from nurseries and garden centres.

 Basil is prone to severe frost damage so only plant out when all danger of frost has passed.

 Basils are big feeders and the more you pick the more you need to feed.
-Mixing eco-seaweed and eco-aminogro together will give you a two-in-one organic stimulant and fertiliser.
+Mixing OCP eco-seaweed and OCP eco-aminogro together will give you a two-in-one organic stimulant and fertiliser.
 Apply this every 2-3 weeks and your basil plants will reward you with a continuous supply of sweet, healthy, plump leaves.

 Prune off flower spikes to encourage bushiness and energy into more leaf production.
 Leave a few flowers towards the end of the season so you can collect seed for next year.